zkurtz/shmistogram/README.md

 ![](doc/comparison.png?raw=true "title")

 The histogram obscures the point masses somewhat and says nothing about missing values.
 By contrast, the shmistogram uses red line segments to emphasize the point masses, and the legend bar highlights the relative portions of the data in the crowd versus the point masses versus the null values.

 ## Installation

-`pip install shmistogram`
+We're [on pypi](https://pypi.org/project/shmistogram/), so `pip install shmistogram`.

 Test your installation by running [demo.py](demo/demo.py)

-For the development version, `pip install git+https://github.com/zkurtz/shmistogram.git#egg=shmistogram`
+Consider using the [simplest-possible virtual environment](https://gist.github.com/zkurtz/4c61572b03e667a7596a607706463543) if working directly on this repo.

 ## Details